disclaimer

 What constitutes an Infraction in Virginia?

-Infractions are mostly low-level traffic-related offenses and may not constitute a felony or misdemeanor.
+Infractions are mostly low-level traffic-related offenses.
 They usually do not attract a jail sentence and are punished by the payment of fines.
 Infractions are sometimes called ‘summary offenses’ and may be informal.
 A jury trial is not needed to hear a case of an infraction, and only a bench trial is conducted.
 A judge may listen to the defendant’s case and determine the outcome.

 Demerit points are generally acquired if one commits a traffic offense.
-This may remain on the individual’s driving record for 2 years while the actual conviction for a traffic offense may be on the individual’s record for between 3—11 years, depending on the offense.
+This may remain on the individual’s driving record for 2 years, while the actual conviction for a traffic offense may be on the individual’s record for between 3 and 11 years.
 Accumulating so many demerit points over a short period may also lead to the suspension of an individual’s driving license.

 What are some examples of Infractions in Virginia?